CrissNamon/progressive/README.md

 Progressive gives you an IoC/DI container with auto injections feature through annotations, game objects, game scripts and much more!
 It's is like a constructor.
 You can add game objects and attach game scripts to them.

 Main features:
-- IoC/DI container with auto injections through annotations
+- IoC/DI container with auto injections through annotations, frame updates
 - GameObjects and GameScripts
 - State manager
 - The global observer for components connection